 Autoscaling

-In a Managed Service for Kubernetes cluster, autoscaling can be implemented in three ways:
+In a Managed Service for Kubernetes cluster, the following autoscaling types are available:

 - Cluster autoscaling (Cluster Autoscaler).
 Managed Service for Kubernetes monitors workloads on the nodes and updates the number of nodes within specified limits as required.